-This mold is a hand-carved wooden mold that is perfect for making maamoul, a traditional Middle Eastern pastry stuffed with dates, pistachios or walnuts.
+This hand-carved wooden mold is perfect for making maamoul, a traditional Middle Eastern pastry stuffed with dates, pistachios, or walnuts.
 Wooden molds work best because the dough tends to stick.
-In fact, the shape of the maamoul signifies the stuffing, in this case, this round mold is for making walnuts stuffed maamoul.
+The shape of the maamoul signifies the stuffing, in this case, this round mold is for making walnuts stuffed maamoul.

 All our molds are made from NON-TREATED wood.

 What is Maamoul – Maamoul Mold

 Maamoul is a small ball or dome-shaped Middle Eastern pastry with a slightly crumbly crust that is stuffed with a sweet chewy filling.
 There are three types of traditional maamoul fillings – dates, walnuts, and pistachios.
 Each of these has a different shape so even without biting into it, you can tell what the filling will be inside just by looking at the shape itself.
 Walnut-filled maamoul is generally dome-shaped with a rounded top, whereas the date-filled versions are dome-shaped with a flat top and the pistachio-filled variety has an elongated oval shape.
 Very rarely, figs or almonds are also used for the filling.

 Maamoul is relatively easy to make and is often prepared and baked at home.
 They are shaped using a wooden maamoul mold.
 Most Arab households will have these molds in different shapes.

 Here’s an easy recipe for anyone who would love to try their hand at preparing a batch of delicious Arabic date cookies.

 - ½ cup solid shortening (any fat that is solid at room temp)

 - 1 ½ cups macerated dates for the filling

 - ¼ teaspoon baking powder